-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS of the Alliance (although you do not need to be a member to apply), to participate in the Homeless Management System unless barred from under the Violence Against Women Act, participate in the coordinated entry system, and follow the performance measurement and outcomes standards.
-All the agencies currently receiving funding under ESG also receive funding through the Alliance through the MSHDA grant.
-Adopting similar strategies and processes assist the agencies in administering the programs seamlessly for their clients.
-The Alliance has three standard committees:
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS

-Oakland County consults with the Alliance for Housing, Oakland County's Continuum of Care when determining how to formula allocate ESG.
+Oakland County consults with the Alliance for Housing, Oakland County's Continuum of Care lead agency, when determining how to allocate its ESG funds.
 This is done via survey and request for input when considering changes.
-The ESG guidelines and contracts require that those receiving funding be members
+The ESG guidelines and contracts require that recipients of funding must: